Alan Simpson (American politician)

-Alan Kooi Simpson (September 2, 1931 – March 14, 2025) was an American politician from Wyoming.
-A member of the Republican Party, he served as a member of the Wyoming House of Representatives representing Park County, Wyoming from 1965 to 1977 and as a member of the United States Senate from 1979 to 1997.
+Alan Kooi Simpson (September 2, 1931 – March 14, 2025) was an American politician from Wyoming who served as a member of the Wyoming House of Representatives representing Park County, Wyoming from 1965 to 1977 and as a member of the United States Senate from 1979 to 1997.
 Simpson was Republican whip of the U.S. Senate from 1985 to 1995, serving as majority whip of the U.S. Senate from 1985 to 1987.
 He also served as co-chair of the National Commission on Fiscal Responsibility and Reform (often referred to as Simpson–Bowles) with Democratic co-chair Erskine Bowles of North Carolina.

 Born in Denver, Simpson completed his undergraduate and law school studies at the University of Wyoming.
 He served in the Wyoming House of Representatives from 1965–1977 before being elected to the U.S. Senate in 1978.
 After serving three terms, Simpson declined to seek re-election in 1996.
 After leaving office, Simpson practiced law and taught at multiple universities.
 He also served on the Continuity of Government Commission, American Battle Monuments Commission, and Iraq Study Group.
 He was a vocal proponent of amending the Constitution of the United States to overturn Citizens United v.
 FEC (2010) and allow Congress to set spending limits on campaign finance.

 Early life

 Simpson was born in Denver, Colorado, on September 2, 1931, the son of Milward Simpson and the former Lorna Kooi.
 His middle name, Kooi, comes from his maternal grandfather, whose parents were Dutch immigrants.
-Simpson has an older brother, Pete Simpson, a historian and former administrator at the University of Wyoming in Laramie, Wyoming, who served in the Wyoming House of Representatives from 1981 to 1984, having represented Sheridan County, Wyoming, while he was then an administrator at Sheridan College.
+Simpson had an older brother, Pete Simpson, a historian and former administrator at the University of Wyoming in Laramie, Wyoming, who served in the Wyoming House of Representatives from 1981 to 1984, having represented Sheridan County, Wyoming, while he was then an administrator at Sheridan College.
 Pete Simpson was the 1986 Republican gubernatorial nominee, having sought the office while his younger brother was serving in the U.S. Senate.

 Simpson had several run-ins with the law during his youth, later remarking, "I was just dumb and rebellious and stupid.
 And a different person," adding that "you're not who you are when you're 16 or 18.
 You're dumb and you don't care, and you think you are eternal."
 For the 2010 Supreme Court of the United States case Graham v.
 Florida on the constitutionality of sentencing juveniles to life imprisonment without parole for non-homicide offenses, Simpson submitted an amicus curiae brief explaining his own troubled youth: